robertmaxwilliams/indefinitely-scalable/README.md

 Finally, find a color for it (I've been getting mine from [htmlcolorcodes.com](https://htmlcolorcodes.com/)) and add is to `CELL_COLORS`.

-It's very important these 3 arrays (well one is an enum, but it looks array-like) have all of their elements in sync, otherwise the names, colors, and update functions of the atoms could get mixed up.
+It's very important these 3 arrays (well, one is an enum, but it looks array-like) have all of their elements in sync, otherwise the names, colors, and update functions of the atoms could get mixed up.
 Just always add to the end of the arrays and you'll be fine.